 Other MS in Information Graduate Majors and Related Certificate Programs

 The MS in Information also offers graduate majors in Digital Content Management and Library & Information Science (ALA accredited).
-For those seeking to broaden or update their professional skills, Drexel CCI offers certificate programs in areas such as Human-Computer Interaction & User Experience and Applied Data Science.
+For those seeking to broaden or update their professional skills, Drexel CCI offers graduate certificate programs in areas such as Human-Computer Interaction & User Experience and Applied Data Science.